statamic/docs/content/collections/docs/collections.md

     <img src="/img/reorderable-entries.png" alt="An orderable collection with max depth of 1">
     <figcaption>These reorderable entries have a max depth of 1.</figcaption>
 </figure>

+### Default sort order in listings

+For non-structured collections, you can choose which field and direction to sort the list of entries in the Control Panel by setting the `sort_by` and `sort_dir` variables in your collection.yaml.
+By default the Title field will be used.

 ## Routing